directus/directus/docs/cloud/teams.md

 ![Managing a Team](https://cdn.directus.io/docs/v9/cloud/teams/teams-20220322A/managing-a-team-20220225A.webp)

-The Settings Page enables changes to the Team Name and Team Slug.
-These can be changed at any time without affecting Projects within.
 To update Team Settings, follow the steps below.

 1. Open the Team Menu in the Dashboard Header and select the desired Team.
 2. Click **"Settings"** to enter the Team Settings Page.